apakrash/packet-generation-tools/01-[START-HERE]-intro.md

 ## Experience of the Session
 There will be three stages to the session:

-Markup : - Understanding the fundamentals of Scapy | What is it? | How do I run it
-		     - Network Reconnaissance | First Steps to fortify the network!
-		     - Network Attacks | The good stuff :)

 * Understanding the fundamentals of Scapy | What is it? | How do I run it
 * Network Reconnaissance | First Steps to fortify the network!